AdobeDocs/marketo.en/help/marketo/product-docs/reporting/basic-reporting/report-activity/export-a-report-to-excel.md

    ![](assets/image2014-9-16-13-3a11-3a21.png)

    That's all!
-Your browser prompts you to save the Excel file to your system.
+Your browser prompts you to save the [!DNL Excel] file to your system.

    >[!MORELIKETHIS]
    >